Asian Recipes/ Dinner/ Korean/ Pasta & Noodles/ Recipes/ Super Simple

 10 Minute Creamy Gochujang Pasta

 You’ll love this quick and creamy gochujang pasta, ready in only 10 minutes!
-Spicy and satisfying, use the base recipe for an almost effortless meal, or amp it up with chicken or veggies to make it go even further.
+Spicy and satisfying, use the base recipe for an effortless meal, or amp it up with chicken or veggies to make it go even further.

 Cook Time: 10 minutes